I fell in love in Bukhara. I wasn’t expecting to, but then love is always unexpected, isn’t it?

 The gentle and ever smiling mullahs at the mausoleums and masjids.

-Zukhra, of Rustam & Zukhra, settling down to watch her fix of dubbed Hindi movies.
+Zukhra, of Rustam & Zukhra, settling down to watch her daily fix of dubbed Hindi movies.

-Raj Kapoor’s “Dum dum diga diga” being played for a show tp promote Uzbeki textiles.
+Raj Kapoor’s “Dum dum diga diga” being played for a show to promote Uzbeki textiles.

 Local Bukharans spending time at the Lyabi Hauz complex and relaxing with family and friends.